shaniaki/linescan-cuda/readme.txt

-drop_detector_cpu.cpp           the reference serial implementation drop_detector_v1.cu             each nozzle associated with a CUDA block drop_detector_v2.cu             each nozzle associated with a CUDA block and CUDA threads parallelize operations within each blocks
+drop_detector_cpu.cpp           the reference serial implementation drop_detector_v1.cu             each nozzle associated with a CUDA block drop_detector_v2.cu             each nozzle associated with a CUDA block and CUDA threads parallelize operations within each blocks drop_detector_v3.cu             parallel version of v2 plus use of shared memory when possible